wrex/rexs.tips/content/guitar/Fundamentals/harmony/triads/major/index.md

 We can (and will!) use the exact same "octave drop" technique for every inversion and every triad type (major, minor, diminished, or augmented).

-## Continuing with other inversions

 Indeed, you can use this trick with *any* chord, melody, or scale fragment!

-Before we explore the other triad types, however, let's complete the octave drop technique with the remaining two inversions of a major triad.
+Before we explore the minor, diminished, and augmented triad types, however, let's complete the octave drop technique with the remaining two inversions of a major triad.

 The root position dropped all the way down to the note C at the 8th fret of the low E string.
 The 1st inversion of C Major on the top strings is also at the 8th fret.
 So move the C over onto the same fret of the high E and start dropping the 1st inversion shape down the strings: